 - September 23: Mad Max: Fury Road (R)

 - September 30: Insurgent (PG-13)

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library .

 All our book discussions are open to all readers and no advance registration is required.
 New participants are always welcome.
 To see a list of upcoming book club meeting dates and book titles, check out our Book Clubs page.
 Copies of current titles are available for pickup at the Main Library checkout desk.

 This discussion group meets one Friday per month at 10:00 a.m. and focuses on world literature.
-On Friday, August 14, we will discuss The Headmaster's Wife by Thomas Christopher Greene.
+On Friday, September 11, we will discuss 22 Britannia Road by Amanda Hodgkinson.
 For more information, call Julie at 617-376-1332.

 Booked for Lunch

 Read any good books lately?
 Looking for something new to read?
 Bring a brown bag lunch--or grab a sandwich or salad at the library café--and join other readers for an informal conversation about books on the first Friday of each month.
 The next meeting will be on Friday, September 4, from 12 noon to 1:00 p.m. in the Main Library atrium.
 The group meets near the café--just look for the brown Booked for Lunch sign on the table.
 Drop in anytime and check out this friendly group!

 Learn with lynda

 Are you one of the users who has already watched over seventy-five hours of the award-winning online videos we starting offering this summer from lynda.com ?
 Did you know that people are finding this a great place to get quick anwers to specific, technical questions?